raphaelsulzer/compod/README.md

 # Features

 - Reading of vertex groups ([.vg](https://abspy.readthedocs.io/en/latest/vertexgroup.html), .npz) as input (e.g. from [here](https://github.com/raphaelsulzer/psdr/tree/main))
-- Fast and memory efficient concise polyhedral complex construction (see evaluation)
+- Fast and memory efficient concise plane arrangement construction
-- Storing of the complex as a binary space partitioning tree (BSP-tree)
+- Storing of the arrangement as a binary space partitioning tree (BSP-tree)
-- Interior / exterior labelling of the complex using point normals or a closed surface mesh
+- Interior / exterior labelling of the arrangement cells using point normals or a reference surface mesh
-- Further simplification of the complex based on a careful analysis of the BSP-tree
+- Further simplification of the arrangement based on a careful analysis of the BSP-tree
-- Extraction of a concise convex decomposition (i.e. interior cells of the complex), or a concise polygon surface mesh (i.e. interface polygons between interior and exterior cells of the complex).
+- Extraction of a concise convex decomposition (i.e. interior cells of the arrangement), or a concise polygon surface mesh (i.e. interface polygons between interior and exterior cells).

 # Installation